hoangduytran/blender-manual/manual/editors/image/sidebar.rst

 Display
 -------

-You can set the editors display options in this panel.
+You can set the editor's display options in this panel.

 .. figure:: /images/editors_image_sidebar_panel.png
    :align: right